 The Victorian Web website has many gems including this biography of Joseph Southall.

 The Suffolk Artists website is also good on Joseph Southall

-The Eastman Museum has a wonderful online archive of P.H.
+The Eastman Museum has a wonderful collection of P.H.
 Emerson’s photos now archived on the Wayback Machine.

 The British Library online archive also has a good selection – this link takes you to a search for “Peter Henry Emerson Southwold”

 And lastly, here’s that link to my talk about singing traditions in Southwold.